VAME step-by-step

 - Group similar motifs into communities, using hierarchical clustering.

-- Optional: Visualization and projection of latent vectors onto a 2D plane via UMAP.
+- Visualization and projection of latent vectors onto a 2D plane via UMAP.

-- Optional: Use the generative model (reconstruction decoder) to sample from the learned data distribution, reconstruct random real samples or visualize the cluster centre for validation.
+- Use the generative model (reconstruction decoder) to sample from the learned data distribution.

 from vame.util.sample_data import download_sample_data

 VAME organizes around projects.
-To start a new project, you need to define a few things:
+To start a new project, you need to define some basic things:

 poses_estimations=poses_estimations,